gvwilson/sensibleadventures/cloudherd/new.md

 "Ow!
 Rot and damnation, man!"
 Grappa Gas stuck his thumb in his mouth, glaring at the soldier.
 "That hurts!"

-"Leave him be," the younger soldier said, his lowland accent turning the 'leave' into 'live' and the 'be' into 'bye'.
+"Leave him be," the younger soldier said.
 "Worse he does, the sooner as we're quit of here."

 "Right, that's it."
 Grappa Gas strode forward and held out the hammer.
 "You're so crafty, you show us how it's done."